ZacheyMIX/CS3500_TeamSpreadsheet/Spreadsheet/README.txt

 # 10/20/22
 - Help menu added.
 - Still have yet to narrow down special feature.
+Current Filepath feature added, but this is more of a roundabout solution.
 - Bug discovered regarding deleting cells.
 Contents don't change to be blank when leaving the entry cell blank.